6 min read

 2. Trigger action in real time

-Customers display specific intent and behavior at different stages of the purchase journey.
-When it comes to purchasing replenishable items, timing is crucial.
-For example, a customer may restock his pet food every month, or he may replace his toothbrush every three months.
+When it comes to purchasing replenishable items, customers typically follow a somewhat fixed purchase frequency.
+For example, a customer may restock their pet food every month, or they may replace their toothbrush every three months.

 Using real-time marketing automation, you can segment your customers based on these behaviors and send relevant reminders when it is time to restock.
 Such automation also makes it easy to re-engage those who added items to their cart without checking out.
-You could then send them a trigger email with a reminder to drive conversions, but exclude those who have completed checkout in the last 24 hours.
+You could then send them a trigger message with a reminder to drive conversions, while excluding those who have completed checkout in the last 24 hours.

-Brands can take advantage of this type of emails and include relevant product recommendations to cross-sell.
-For example, an order confirmation for breakfast cereals can be a good place to recommend a popular chocolate milk to go with the cereals.
+Given this emailing insight, brands can take advantage of this type of emails and include relevant product recommendations to cross-sell.
+For example, an order confirmation for breakfast cereal can be a good place to recommend a popular chocolate milk to go with the cereal.

 4. Increase share of wallet based on external interests

 Repeat customers usually have a clear idea of what they want from you, and spend minimal time exploring other products on your site.
-This behavior allows you to understand what they are interested in on your site, but it does not take into account their behavior and interests on external sites.
-For instance, a shopper could choose you for groceries but purchase baby products from a different site.
-This is where AI can help by combining and analyzing first- and third-party data to uncover the customer’s interests outside of your owned channels.
-This way, you can be more proactive in recommending baby products to this customer when she next visits your site, and thereby increase her share of wallet.
+This behavior allows you to understand what they are interested in on your site, but it does not take into account what other goods and services they might need.
+For instance, a shopper could choose you for groceries but purchase baby products from a different vendor.

 5. Incentivize a second purchase